alterfw/docs/docs/basics/wordpress.md

 title: WordPress Templates
 ---

-If you need to use some WordPress standard templates in you theme, you can do it with Ampersand.
+If you need to use some WordPress standard templates in you theme, you can do it with Alter.
 Just use the `template()` method from the Response object.

 ```php
 Route::get('/search', function(){